MFR6340/theenglishextension.org/open-world-3/unit-4: It's Showtime.md

 # Open World 3, Unit 4: It's Showtime
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

+This unit is about theatre and film production.

 ### Title here, by author here

 <img src="imgurlinkhere.png" width="25%" />